frankiecho/ahpsurvey/vignettes/my-vignette.md

 The `ahp.indpref` function computes the individual priorities of the decision-makers, and returns a `data.frame` containing the priority weights of the decision-makers.
 It takes in the object created from the `ahp.mat` function, the attribute lists, and has two additional arguments.

-* `method`: if ``eigen = FALSE``, then the priorities are computed based on the averages of normalised values.
-Basically it normalises the matrices so that all of the columns add up to 1, and then computes the averages of the row as the priority weights of each attribute.
-Three modes of finding the averages are available:
+* `method`: It normalises the matrices so that all of the columns add up to 1, and then computes the averages of the row as the priority weights of each attribute.
+Four modes of finding the averages are available:
   + ``arithmetic``: the arithmetic mean
   + ``geometric``: the geometric mean
   + ``rootmean``: the square root of the sum of the squared value

-* ``eigen``: if ``eigen = TRUE``, the priority weights are computed using the Dominant Eigenvalues method.
-The `method` argument is not evaluated if ``eigen = TRUE``.
+  + ``eigen``: the individual priority weights are computed using the Dominant Eigenvalues method described in @Saaty2003

 Here I demonstrate the difference of using arithmetic aggregation and dominant eigenvalue methods.
 In my own testing with real datasets, a much higher proportion of respondents have at least one attribute with a difference larger than 0.05 due to presence of inconsistent and heterogeneous responses.